JYOTITHAKUROSEM/locoai-chrome-ai-auto-translator/readme.md

 The "LocoAI – Chrome AI Auto Translator" WordPress Plugin is a project by [Jyoti] and is a submission for the [Google Chrome Built-in AI Challenge](https://googlechromeai.devpost.com/).
 It is an experimental project and should not be used in production environments.

-### Prompt API
+### Translation API
-It heavily relies on the [Prompt API](https://developer.chrome.com/docs/ai/translator-api) which is an experimental project by Google Chrome.
+It heavily relies on the [Translation API](https://developer.chrome.com/docs/ai/translator-api) which is an experimental project by Google Chrome.
 The API is not stable and might change at any time.